mtakanen/train-etl/etl/README.md

 # Serverless ETL

 ETL task reads train arrival data from <https://www.digitraffic.fi/rautatieliikenne/> API and stores records to a DynamoDB table.
 ETL application is written in Python, packaged as Docker image and run with AWS Fargate.
-AWS infra was inspired by [this article] (https://www.lewuathe.com/simple-etl-running-on-docker-and-ecs.html).
+AWS infra was inspired by [this article](https://www.lewuathe.com/simple-etl-running-on-docker-and-ecs.html).

 AWS services used: